AnimeSocNotts/code-of-conduct/README.md

 ### HackSoc Executive Commitee
 [exec@hacksocnotts.co.uk](mailto:exec@hacksocnotts.co.uk)

-The latest contact details, including Discord usernames can also be found in the [#rules](https://discord.com/channels/500363419732410368/500366608448094238) channel on the HackSoc Discord server.
+The latest contact details, including Discord usernames can also be found in the [#rules](https://discord.com/channels/500363419732410368/500366608448094238) channel on the AnimeSoc Discord server.

 ## 11. License and attribution
 This Code of Conduct is adapted from the Citizen Code of Conduct